KFVS-TV: News operation

-Compared with the other big three stations in the market, KFVS has traditionally covered Southeastern Missouri.
+Compared with the other big four stations in the market, KFVS has traditionally covered Southeastern Missouri.
 The newscasts of ABC affiliate WSIL-TV focus exclusively on Southern Illinois, from studios in Carterville, and it does not even mention the market's other two primary cities (Cape Girardeau and Paducah) in its on-air legal identification.
 This is despite the fact that WSIL operates a full-time satellite, KPOB, in Poplar Bluff, Missouri.
 KFVS offers secondary coverage of Southern Illinois from a newsroom on East Plaza Drive in Carterville near WSIL.
-NBC affiliate WPSD-TV, based in Paducah, focuses more on the Western Kentucky side although that station operates a bureau in Marion, Illinois.
+NBC affiliate WPSD-TV, based in Paducah, focuses more on the Western Kentucky side although that station operates a bureau in Marion, Illinois and barely even covered the northern West Tennessee side of the market.

 At one point in time, KFVS produced a nightly prime time newscast on WQTV/WQWQ.
 Known as Heartland News at 9, the show could be seen for a half-hour and was targeted specifically at a Southeastern Missouri audience.
 It competed with another broadcast in the time slot on Fox affiliate KBSI which also aired every night for thirty minutes.
 However, that program was produced by WPSD, so it featured more of a regional summary of headlines since it originated from the NBC outlet's facility in Kentucky.
-The WQTV/WQWQ newscast was dropped on July 29, 2007 after nearly eight years.
-KFVS-DT2 currently replays three weekday newscasts from KFVS including the 6 a.m. hour of The Breakfast Show (at 7), Heartland News at Noon (at 1 p.m.), and Heartland News at 10 (at 11 p.m.).
-The Sunday edition of The Breakfast Show is also repeated on the subchannel.
+The WQTV/WQWQ newscast was dropped on July 29, 2007.